bkim3395/nycParticipates/Readme.md

 [Feature_2]:https://raw.githubusercontent.com/bkim3395/nycParticipates/master/images/Feature_3.gif "Feature_2"
 ![alt-text][Feature_2]

 The user can select specific project of interest by clicking an corresponding circle.
-The app will show information of the specific project and the circle will turn white.
-Pressing the "Go Back" button will render the information on the project's district.
-The circle becomes larger when mouse hovers over it and returns to original size when mouse leaves.
+The app will show information about the specific project and the circle will turn white.
+Pressing the "Go Back" button will render the information about the project's district.
+The circle becomes larger when mouse hovers over and returns to original size when mouse leaves.

 ## Implementation